AlgeriaOfficial Name: People's Democratic Republic of Algeria

 Emergency services are satisfactory, but response time is often unpredictable.
 In all cases, response time is not as fast as in the United States.

 Cases of tuberculosis are regularly reported, but do not reach endemic levels.
 For further information on tuberculosis, please consult the CDC’s information on TB.
 Every summer, public health authorities report limited occurrences of water-borne diseases, such as typhoid.
 In addition, HIV/AIDS is a concern in the remote southern part of the country, especially in border towns.
+There have been a few recently reported cases of H1N1.
+The flu vaccine is available in Algeria and provides protection.
+More information is available via the U.S. Department of State’s H5N1 and Pandemic Fact Sheet.

 You can find detailed information on vaccinations and other health precautions on the CDC website.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.